sim1andre/nodemailer-express/README.md

 ##Nodemailer Express Template

 ##About
-This is a working example of nodemailer and Express JS Send email from your application
+This is a working example of nodemailer and Express JS <br>
+Send email from your application

 <br>